-- Controlling the direction of a fluid flow.
-Multiport valve lets you decide the way fluid will go.
+- Controlling the direction of fluid flow.
+The multiport valve lets you decide the way fluid will go.

 - Regulating a flow or pressure within the piping system.
 Some of the automatic control valves maintain the flow and pressure within the system by adjusting opening and closing.

 - Relieve pressure or vacuum from the piping system and equipment.
-Pressure and vacuum relief valve safeguard the process system from overpressure and during vacuum condition.
+Pressure and vacuum relief valve safeguard the process system from overpressure and during vacuum conditions.

 Different types of valves serve these functions.
 These valves can be classified or categorized based on;

 - End connection

 In the above chart, you can see the types of valves and their function.